higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 5.1.
 Price‑Based Name or Artwork Updates

-Tokens under **Higherrrrrrrr** define custom evolution thresholds that trigger changes in the token’s on‑chain metadata—such as name or artwork—once specific market milestones are achieved.
-For CULT, surpassing a price or market cap milestone initiates a metadata update, signifying a new “level” in the token’s lifecycle.
+Tokens under **Higherrrrrrrr** define custom evolution thresholds that trigger changes in the token's on‑chain metadata—such as name or artwork—once specific market milestones are achieved.
+For CULT, surpassing a price or market cap milestone initiates a metadata update, signifying a new "level" in the token's lifecycle.

 ### 5.2.
 Metaplex On‑Chain Updates

-Using **mpl-token-metadata**, the designated update authority can seamlessly update the token’s metadata (e.g., name, symbol, URI) on‑chain when a threshold is exceeded.
-This ensures that the token’s evolving identity is accurately reflected in wallets and explorers.
+Using **mpl-token-metadata**, the designated update authority can seamlessly update the token's metadata (e.g., name, symbol, URI) on‑chain when a threshold is exceeded.
+This ensures that the token's evolving identity is accurately reflected in wallets and explorers.

 ### 5.3.
 On‑Chain vs. Off‑Chain Storage